Braskem S.A. (BAK) vs. Its Peers: A Comparison

 BAK) stock’s latest price update

 Braskem S.A.
-(NYSE: BAK)’s stock price has decreased by -3.75 compared to its previous closing price of 6.67. however, the company has experienced a -9.07% decrease in its stock price over the last five trading days.
+(NYSE: BAK)’s stock price has decreased by -1.06 compared to its previous closing price of 7.58. however, the company has experienced a 12.44% increase in its stock price over the last five trading days.

 BAK’s Market Performance

 Braskem S.A.
-(BAK) has seen a -9.07% fall in stock performance for the week, with a -17.27% decline in the past month and a -29.37% plunge in the past quarter.
-The volatility ratio for the week is 4.53%, and the volatility levels for the past 30 days are at 3.90% for BAK.
-The simple moving average for the last 20 days is -14.23% for BAK stock, with a simple moving average of -42.66% for the last 200 days.
+(BAK) has experienced a 12.44% rise in stock performance for the past week, with a -3.23% drop in the past month, and a -17.49% drop in the past quarter.
+The volatility ratio for the week is 5.54%, and the volatility levels for the past 30 days are at 4.50% for BAK.
+The simple moving average for the last 20 days is 2.35% for BAK stock, with a simple moving average of -31.60% for the last 200 days.

-During the last 5 trading sessions, BAK fell by -8.07%, which changed the moving average for the period of 200-days by -66.44% in comparison to the 20-day moving average, which settled at $7.41.
-In addition, Braskem S.A. saw -30.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BAK rose by +12.44%, which changed the moving average for the period of 200-days by -57.43% in comparison to the 20-day moving average, which settled at $7.32.
+In addition, Braskem S.A. saw -18.48% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BAK